ShanaFoster/osticket-prereqs/README.md

 </p>
 <br />
-The images above demonstrates the Osticket being installed and launched.
+The images above demonstrates the osticket being installed and launched.
 To install the osTicket, I navigate to the osTicket installation file, extract all contents from osTicket-v1.15.8.This created a second osTicket folder.
-Iinside that folder, I located upload folder.
+Inside that folder, I located upload folder.

 I then navigated to the C:drive > Inetpub > wwwroot and I copied the upload folder into wwwrooot.
 After that, I rename the upload folder to osTicket.